Ranking the Best Combat Sports Knockouts from June

 MARISA CHAVEZ WITH A ROCKET POWERED RIGHT TO OBLITERATE AMBER JONES! #ShamrockFC306 https://t.co/kvBCbnj6Kc

-Knockouts are not just for professionals.
+Knockouts aren't just for professionals.
 Amateurs from Shamrock FC 306 help bring us into the upper-half of the list.

 Marisa Chavez began her fighting career in 2017 but got off to a rough start with a 28-second TKO loss.
-She has rebounded with two first-round knockouts of her own totaling just 2:00 of in-cage time, and she decided to make her third consecutive victory even quicker.
+She has rebounded with two first-round knockouts of her own totaling just two minutes of in-cage time, and she decided to make her third consecutive victory even quicker.

-Chavez lambasted Amber Jones with a right hand in just nine seconds of action.
+Chavez lambasted Amber Jones with a right hand in just nine seconds.

 With three straight first-round knockouts, and displaying real one-punch KO power, it may be time for Chavez to start thinking about turning pro.
-The budding flyweight is showing out but turning the momentum into professional results could lead to brighter days.
+The budding flyweight is showing out, but turning the momentum into professional results could lead to brighter days.

 4. Dwight Grant def.
 Tyler Hill (Dana White's Contender Series, June 19)